isukces/iSukces.Binding/README.md

 # iSukces.Binding
 This package is an implementation of data binding inspired by WPF data binding.
-I had to port WPF application into Windows Forms platform and I found that I need a framework for easy data binding in various scenarios.
+I had to port the WPF application into Windows Forms platform, and I found that I need a framework for easy data binding in various scenarios.

 __Content__
 * [Deep binding](#deep-binding)